sei-jklein/papercall-SATURN/README.md

 chmod +x saturn.sh
 ```

-Then, edit the conf/pc.conf file.
+Next, edit the conf/pc.conf file.
 Fill in your PaperCall API key and add your PaperCall
 event number to the link prefix.
 (We use the link prefix to build a clickable link
 from the submission IDs.)

+Finally, create a list of reviewers in conf/reviewers.txt.
+One name per line, and
+make sure that each name exactly matches the reviewer's name in their PaperCall profile.
+The scripts use UTF-8 encoding, in case you have names with non-ASCII characters.

 Then build the container (just once).